SajaHamade/Blog-Post/README.md

    cd server
    npm start
    --if you see Server is Running -- Then it is successfuly running .
-   P.S: don't forget to add your MongoDB connection string here : mongoose.connect("") , and the nodemail password for the forget password functionality
+   P.S: don't forget to add your MongoDB connection string here : mongoose.connect("")

 6:Start the frontend
     cd client